S-ishita/ChatChirp--A-Chatting-App/README.md

 ### Running the Server

-1. Compile the server file: `javac ServerFile.java`
+1. Compile the server file: `javac Server.java`
-2. Run the server: `java ServerFile`
+2. Run the server: `java Server`

 The server will start running and waiting for client connections.

 ### Running the Client

-1. Compile the client file: `javac ClientFile.java`
+1. Compile the client file: `javac Client.java`
-2. Run the client: `java ClientFile`
+2. Run the client: `java Client`

 The client application will open, and you can connect to the server by providing the necessary details.